-There certainly are a lot of myths and misconceptions when it comes to investing, but RRSPs are pretty straightforward.
+There are certainly a lot of myths and misconceptions when it comes to investing, but RRSPs are pretty straightforward.

 You invest money in them, get a tax refund from them, your money grows tax-free within them, and when you retire, you can withdraw the funds and they become part of your taxable income.